srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 $h = f(x)$

 Again, there could be a single input value x or many input values.
-(Remember, $x$ is a vector and this vector may have a size of 1 which would make $x$ a skalar.)
+(Remember, $x$ is a vector and this vector may have a size of 1 which would make $x$ a scalar.)

 Depending on the number of explanatory variables $x$, we distinguish 3 types of linear regression: